 To create a viable public garden on limited means, Lester Collins simplified the estate’s design but kept its sensibilities.
 In the process, he doubled the size of the garden and enhanced the breadth of experience.
 As funds allowed, he opened portions of the Becks’ densely wooded site, carefully editing existing vegetation to leave magnificent trees and great swaths of natives like blueberries, iris and various ferns; and created the first route around the lake with construction of the Channel Bridge to the Island in 1969.
 Over the years, he created new cup gardens; designed extraordinary water features like the Mist, the Water Sculpture, the Air Spring, and the Fountain Jet; sculpted fanciful berms like those along the Entrance Drive, the Front Lawn, and around Tiptoe Rock; and judiciously added plants like Japanese primroses, Joe Pye weed, and columnar maples to create a living collection that is unpretentious by design and undemanding by requirement.
 He found the cup garden to be infinitely scalable — it could be a mossy rock or the entire site — and infinitely flexible.
 When a tree grows significantly or comes down in a storm, a rock or another tree or shrub can be added or subtracted to rebalance the composition.

 Like his traditional Chinese and Japanese counterparts, Collins used his deep knowledge of the site and clear ideas for the garden to design in situ at Innisfree, instead of on paper.
 This methodology was unique in his oeuvre.
 In this way, he experimented with and refined his design from 1938 until his death in 1993.
-All the while, Lester Collins maintained the cup garden concepts of Wang Wei and the spirit that he and the Becks envisioned for Innisfree — a contemplation on the joyous union of man and nature.
+All the while, Lester Collins maintained the cup garden concepts and the spirit that he and the Becks envisioned for Innisfree — a contemplation on the joyous union of man and nature.
 When he died in 1993, Collins was about to complete a spectacular fountain, called the Water Sculpture, at Innisfree.
 It was finished to his design the following year.

 On September 3, 2019, Innisfree, was listed on the National Register of Historic Places– the perfect way to mark Innisfree’s 60th season as a public garden.
 The period of significance, 1930 to 1994, recognizes the entire design arc of this exceptional site, which met the criteria for national significance in landscape architecture and the higher bar of “exceptional significance” set for anything completed in the past 50 years.
 The nomination itself received a 2019 New York State Historic Preservation Award from the Office of Parks, Recreation and Historic Preservation.